 Having legal documentation in place enables the caregiver to act quickly and confidently in situations where their loved one may be at risk or in need.
 Thus, legal documents are an essential part of any family caregiver’s toolkit as they help to protect both parties throughout the caregiving journey.

-We recommend that, when family caregivers begin taking over the care of older adults, they get legal advice from an elder law attorney right away to begin the process of gathering the legal paperwork that may eventually be needed as your parent(s) grow older (also, some states offer legal assistance for those with low income).
+We recommend that, when family caregivers become the surrogate decision maker for older adults, they get legal advice from an elder care lawyer right away to begin the process of gathering the legal paperwork that may eventually be needed as your parent(s) grow older (also, some states offer legal assistance for those with low income).

 Power Of Attorney Health Care Proxy